xtanaa001/academic-kickstart/content/research/applications.md

 # {{% /alert %}}
 +++

-Computer and communication networks in the face of dynamics, ranging from changing and possibly strategic user behaviors to network connectivity and resource availability.
-To achieve this, my research features interdisciplinarity and uses tools from mathematics and economics such as online algorithms, algorithmic game theory/mechanism design, and optimization.
+Design of incentive-aligned systems for resource allocation and scheduling in networked environments in the presence of dynamics, ranging from changing and possibly strategic user behaviors to network connectivity and resource availability.
+Typical examples of such systems arise in

+- **Smart Grid**: the power grid is undergoing a dramatic transformation...

+- **Cloud Computing**: placing computing-intensive tasks at a centralized cloud has been proven not only efficient in the computational point of view, but also ecconomically.

+- **Communication Networks**: the computer and communication networks have

 {{< figure library="true" src="network_routing.png" title="A caption" lightbox="true" >}}

+Communication Networks, Cloud Computing and Smart Grid

 **Recent Publications**: